Audio

 I had the fortune of seeing Sleepaway Camp long ago enough so that is wasn’t spoiled for me, and at an age where it could do maximum damage.
 And it did.

-Given our current cultural climate, Sleepaway Camp tends to be derided as an artifact of Transphobia.
-Much the same way De Palma’s Dressed to Kill is now criticized.
+With the benefit of hindsight and the ever shifting opinions of a thankfully progressive culture , Sleepaway Camp tends to be filed these days as a crass artifact of Transphobia, much the same way De Palma’s Dressed to Kill is now criticized.

-And it’s a reasonable enough argument.
-If the sight of a girl with a penis was not frightening to you before, Sleepaway Camp certainly goes to some lengths making sure it forever will be.
-But, while I think that does support the argument against it, I think you can also cite those same lengths as reason why it isn’t perhaps wholly Transoygnist.
+And the argument is certainly tenable.
+If the image of a someone presenting as a female but also having a penis was not frightening to you before, Sleepaway Camp certainly goes to some lengths making sure it forever will be.
+But, while I think that certainly supports an argument against the film, I think you can also cite some those same lengths as reasons why it isn’t perhaps wholly Transoygnist.

 Like any good horror tale, Sleepaway Camp takes a social phobia (right or wrong) and uses it as a basis to create horror for its audience.
-I’m not sure the film is saying anything overt about that fear.
+I’m not sure the film is saying anything overt about that fear though.
 Is it exploitive?
-Probably.
-But I don’t think it’s a condemnation.
-It’s not necessarily sympathetic either though, but films from the early 80’s rarely are in regards to any minority concern.
+Definitely.
+But I don’t think it’s an out an out condemnation.
+But maybe that doesn’t matter.
+It’s certainly not sympathetic, but films from the early 80’s rarely were toward minority concerns.
+I don’t think that afford’s Sleepaway Camp a full-on pass, but maybe a modicum latitude in context.
+We can’t expect art of the past to reflect attitudes of the present, but we needn’t aggrandize harmful and outdated representations either.

-Now, you could argue that simply using a transgender reveal as a source of horror is insensitive, sure.
-You could also argue that by making a transgender character a violent and horrifying freak because of its transgenderism, and then having the other characters react as such, is just flat-out irresponsible.
-Thus you could condemn the film for perpetuating a negative cultural view of transgenderism.
-That is totally valid.
+Because you could (and many do) argue that simply using transgenderism as a source of horror is wildly insensitive.
+You could also argue that by making a transgender character a violent and horrifying freak because of their transgenderism, and then having the other characters react as such, is just flat-out irresponsible and transphobic.
+Thus you could easily condemn the entire film for perpetuating a negative cultural view of transgenderism as a whole and that would be totally valid.

-Considering this, one might argue that Sleepaway Camp is then perhaps even pro-transgenderism; a cautionary tale of the dangers (figurative or literal – mental or physical) of forcing anyone to align themselves with a gender they do not identify with.
-Maybe the biggest takeaway from Sleepaway Camp, intentional or not, is to let people just be who they are, whatever that is for them.
+Considering this, one might argue that Sleepaway Camp is perhaps even pro-transgender rights; a cautionary tale of the dangers (figurative or literal – mental or physical) of forcing anyone to present as a gender which with they do not identify.
+Maybe the biggest takeaway from Sleepaway Camp, intentional or not, is to just let people be who they are instead of forcing them to be who we believe them to be.
+We are not them.

 Additionally (for me anyway) the least horrifying aspect of this ending is the reveal of Angela’s gender.
 Sure, it’s part and parcel to the whole scene and its endurance, but there are several elements at work which give this scene its haunting quality.
 You could say they are thus making the transgender reveal horrifying, hence the argument against it.
 But I would say they are the factors, and not the reveal, which actually make this scene so horrifying.
 That might just be splitting hairs though.